 - You can play some interesting licks, turnarounds and solos

 - You can find out the key, the chords and the solos of the most Blues songs by yourself

-- You can set up a Blues band, get rich, collect Ferraris, buy Martin Guitars and Fender will make a signature guitar with your name on it.
-(If so, play regularly at the Royal Albert Hall and spend, let’s say, 5 percent of the fee to me)
+- You can set up a Blues band, get rich, collect Ferraris, buy Martin Guitars and Fender will make a signature guitar with your name on it (if so, play regularly at the Royal Albert Hall and donate, let’s say, 5 percent of the earnings to me 🙂 ).

 Where to start?

 I don’t know what you know, so the pages are not numbered, it’s not a classical “until next week you have to learn this lesson”-tutorial.
 You can start everywhere depending on your current skills.
 However, here are some guidelines:

 - If you don’t know nothing about tab, learn it here